 Just around the corner is Robinsons’ Brewery Visitor’s Centre, a must-see attraction featuring the largest hopnik in the world.
 Its exhibition documents the fascinating history of one of the oldest names in British brewing history.

 Chef Samuel Buckley has opened Where the Light Gets In, to enormous critical acclaim, in an old coffee warehouse.
 Its name is drawn from huge windows that light the dining area and open kitchen.
 There is no menu as Sam simply creates dishes from the day’s fresh catch, harvest or slaughter.

-The Allotment is another great find; this fine dining vegan restaurant is headed up by chef Matthew Nutter.
-Located on a steep cobbled street a visit here will certainly excite your taste buds and open your eyes to some amazing vegan dishes.
+The Allotment first opened in Stockport [now at Lloyd Street, Manchester, M2 5WA] this fine dining vegan restaurant is headed up by chef Matthew Nutter and a visit here will certainly excite your taste buds and open your eyes to some amazing vegan dishes.

 These restaurants along with the Foodie Friday’s extravaganza have won awards at the acclaimed Manchester Food & Drink Festival.

 For film buffs the Stockport Plaza has to be visited and not just to see a film or show, the ‘behind the scenes tour’ gives unequalled access to this fully restored classic era 1930s entertainment venue.

 We also recommend taking a stroll upstairs and experiencing ‘Afternoon Tea’ in the glorious Art Deco Plaza Café.